KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.keller-devices/content/overview/_index.md

 KELLER has more than a decade experience with sending measuring data with mobile 2G/3G, 4G.

-- The [ARC1 remote transmitter](https://keller-druck.com/en/products/wireless-solutions/remote-transmission-units/arc1-tube) is a battery-operated, robust sending device that is compatible with the KOLIBRI Cloud.
+- The [ARC1 remote transmitter](https://keller-druck.com/en/products/wireless-solutions/remote-transmission-units/arc1-tube) is a battery-operated, robust sending device that is compatible with the PressureSuite Cloud.

 Multiple housing variants such as: